-The primary goal of the Graduate School is to improve graduate education at NC State.
+One of the primary goals of the Graduate School is to improve graduate education at NC State.
 Program evaluation offers a way of achieving that goal by providing guidance to improve individual programs.
-This page focuses on the two forms of program evaluation supported by the Graduate School, the external review and outcomes assessment.
+The Graduate School supports two main types of program evaluation outcomes assessment.

 External Review of Graduate Programs